-COMMAND DESCRIPTION ANSWER GET IP If GPRS connection is active, the controller will reply by an SMS message indicating the IP address of the GSM modem. ntroller will MS message IP address of GPRS 1 Activates the GPRS connection GPRS enabled!
+COMMAND DESCRIPTION ANSWER GET IP If GPRS connection is active, the controller will reply by an SMS message indicating the IP address of the GSM modem.
+IP: 188.41.10.244 GPRS 1 Activates the GPRS connection GPRS enabled!
 GPRS 0 Stops the GPRS connection GPRS disabled!
 RESET ALARMS Clears alarms of the controller.
 The operating mode is not modified.
 Alarms cleared!
-REBOOT Performs a hard reset on the controller ard reset on the no answer MODEM RESET Performs a hard reset on the modem no answer GET INFO Returns the alarm list and actual measured values ALARMS (if exists) GEN: Vavg/ıAVG/kWtot/pf/Freq MAINS: Vavg/ıAVG/kWtot OIL_PR/TEMP/FUEL%
+REBOOT Performs a hard reset on the controller no answer MODEM RESET Performs a hard reset on the modem no answer GET INFO Returns the alarm list and actual measured values ALARMS (if exists) GEN: Vavg/ıAVG/kWtot/pf/Freq MAINS: Vavg/ıAVG/kWtot OIL_PR/TEMP/FUEL%